lgtm-migrator/fetch/README.md

 built inside, and this makes the `Either` type completely no sense.
-Due to being a superset of JavaScript, TypeScript lacks tons of modern features, but with a custom type, user can create a discriminated union and using the `switch` to mimic the pattern matching.
+Due to being a superset of JavaScript, TypeScript lacks tons of modern features, but with a custom type, user can create a discriminated union and using the `switch` to kinda pretending as using the pattern matching.

-Another weird decision is `appy` parses response into a string, and always throw an error when the response status is not 200.
+Another weird decision is `appy` parses every response into a string, and always throw an error when the response status is not 200.
 This package instead allows you to parse the response body into whatever you want, and let you determine what to do on different status code using the combinator `ensureStatus`.

 This package also allows some combinators be called multiple times.
 Combinators like `withHeaders`, `withForm`, and `withURLSearchParams` will merge the new